arifpras/perisai-bot/README.md

 - **Approach:** Connects dots across data, incentives, and policy constraints
 - **Style:** Translates complex signals into concise, usable stories for decision-makers
 - **Bonus:** Creates authentic Indonesian pantun (4-line ABAB rhyme) on request
+- **Fixed identity:** Kin's personality is immutable; requests to change it (e.g., "act like a financial advisor") are firmly declined
 - **Try:** `/kin who are you?` for a personal introduction

 **Response styles:**